wzzbzz/pickenchicken/README.md

 This initial attempt is a Wordpress plugin which leverages the Wordpress MVC model I was trying to implement.

+At this point in the development, I took employment with sports betting marketer American Affiliates to learn more about the industry, and more importantly the data.

+I have since started a new code base using Symfony, which I'll get linked in here.

 ## Contributing

 If you are interested in contributing to the Picken Chicken project, please follow these steps: